 Another option for exploring the island from the water is on a sailing ship.
 There are a couple of sailing companies on Magnetic Island that can take you out on yachts for a day trip or perhaps a shorter tour.

-There are different ways you can go on the yachts, with different pricing packages, with private packages or small group tours.
+There are different ways you can go on the yachts, with different pricing packages, private packages or small group tours.

 For more information, have a look at Big Mama Sailing and Pilgrim Sailing.